-Accommodation is available but very limited on Maria Island, so make sure you book ahead here.
+Accommodation is available but very limited on Maria Island, so make sure you book ahead.

 Do I Need a National Parks Pass?

 Yes, you need a National Parks Pass to visit Maria Island.

 You can purchase a day pass from the Visitor Centre in Triabunna.
 But if you’re planning on being in Tasmania for a while we recommend buying a holiday pass.

 Facilities on Maria Island

 There are very limited facilities on Maria Island, so please keep this in mind.

 You’ll find limited, untreated drinking water available at Darlington, Frenchs Farm and Encampment Cove, so bring your own if you are worried about this.

 There are a set of toilets near the ferry terminal and at the camps.
 These toilet are flush toilets, but the more remote you get on the island, there are drop toilets

 There is no food stores on Maria Island, so bring your food and snacks you will need for the day.

 There’s a small number of gas barbecues at Darlington for campers to use, but you need to bring your own cooking equipment.

 The 17 Best Things to Do on Maria Island, Tasmania!

-Now that you now how to get here, where to stay, what to bring and a bit of history, let’s dive into the most exciting part – exploring all the incredible things to do on Maria Island!
+Now that you know how to get here, where to stay, what to bring and a bit of history, let’s dive into the most exciting part – exploring all the incredible things to do on Maria Island!